bennoloeffler/belib/README.md

 ```
 And maybe

-3. Use lein checkout dependencies
+3 use lein checkout dependencies
 in the target project x,
 if you would like to adapt belib:
 ```